 The Green Wall starts with a class III+ lead-in and the name Prelude has migrated down to refer to this short entry stretch.
-It's a straightforward rapid and no more difficult than all the other rapids that you've run to this point but catching the last eddy above the Green Wall can be a source of anxiety for those who have no plans to run it.
 Although it's a long portage, you can start from the top of this lead-in rapid along river left.
 If you run the drop you're looking to catch a generous but tight eddy on river left behind a large boulder right at the upstream edge of the Green Wall.
 From there it's a short scramble up onto the boulders along river left to scout out your line.
 If you don't like the look of things the portage for kayaks is not too bad but with a raft it's another story and for all practical purposes you're committed to the run.
 The rapid starts with a crux move right away.
 You can take a more challenging move down the center or sneak the top section down the left.
 You generally want to stay away from far river right where a hole forms that extends out to the left as flows increase.
 After the entry move you'll want to work your way into the main current, and as you enter the bottom half of the rapid you want to stay generally down the center off the right wall and away from holes on river left.
 The main hazard with this rapid is the potential for trouble at the first entry hole that could lead to a swim with significant down time through the holes sprinkled over the rest of the rapid.
 There is a good recovery section at the bottom making it relatively easy to pick up the pieces at moderate flows, but it would not be fun to tumble through all the holes out of your boat.

 After the recovery pool below The Green Wall the river squeezes between the narrowest constriction in the canyon.
 There are a couple easy rapids before you arrive at The Little Green Wall.
 This rapid is a widely spaced boulder field with a couple of holes to zig zag your way through.
 Although much less powerful than the Green Wall upstream, this one does present a technical challenge with a couple of options.